jadounrahul/kartsnms/doc/Extensions/Dell-OpenManage.md

 /opt/dell/srvadmin/sbin/srvadmin-services.sh start
 ```

-Once this has been done, add the device to LibreNMS as normal and you
+Once this has been done, add the device to KartsNMS as normal and you
 will start to receive Temperatures and Fan speed data.

 ## Windows